This is the user manual for the MIDI controller app 7III Tap for iPhone and iPad.

 MIDI Grid

 Play notes with the MIDI grid.
-You have the option of choosing from different scales, velocity modes, mood wheel, grids etc. via the side panel button in the Footer Bar.
+You have the option of choosing from different scales, velocity modes, mod wheel, layouts, and more via the side panel button in the Footer Bar.

-Show the clips.
-Use the Tracks Bar to navigate horizontally, use the clips for navigating vertically.
+Shows the clips.
+Use the Tracks Bar to navigate horizontally, drag in the Clips View for navigating vertically.
 Start and stop clips by tapping on a clip.
 If you tap on an empty clip slot Tap will take you to the Device View.
 Long-press on any clip slot to bring up a context menu.

 Mixer View